AI Search

 New Member

-Joined: 2 months ago
+Joined: 2 years ago

 I'm piling on to this thread because the same thing happened to me after a web host migration.
 Except in my case, the wpForo suggested running the Repair Database function and it created a second empty Forum - and neither functions.